hCaptcha/HCaptcha-ios-sdk/README.md

 ### Compiled size: impact on including in your app

-HCaptcha pod size: **90** KB as of May 16 2022.
+HCaptcha pod size: **140** KB as of Jan 2024.
 You can always see the latest number in the CI logs by searching for the "pod size" string.

 ## Known issues